cupy/cupy/docs/source/user_guide/basic.rst

 Current Stream
 --------------

-Associated with the concept of current devices is *current streams*, which help avoid explicitly passing streams in every single operation so as to keep the APIs pythonic and user-friendly.
-In CuPy, any CUDA operations such as data transfer (see the next section) and kernel launches are enqueued onto the current stream, and the queued tasks on the stream will be executed in serial (but *asynchronously* with respect to the host).
+Associated with the concept of current devices are *current streams*, which help avoid explicitly passing streams in every single operation so as to keep the APIs pythonic and user-friendly.
+In CuPy, any CUDA operations such as data transfer (see the next section) and kernel launches are enqueued onto the current stream, and the queued tasks on the same stream will be executed in serial (but *asynchronously* with respect to the host).

 The default current stream in CuPy is CUDA's null stream (i.e., stream 0).
 It is also known as the *legacy* default stream, which is unique per device.
 However, it is possible to change the current stream using the :class:`cupy.cuda.Stream` API, please see :doc:`cuda_api` for example.
 The current stream in CuPy can be retrieved using :func:`cupy.cuda.get_current_stream`.

-It is worth noting that CuPy's current stream is per thread per device, meaning that on different Python threads the current stream (if not the null stream) can be different.
+It is worth noting that CuPy's current stream is per thread, per device, meaning that on different Python threads the current stream (if not the null stream) can be different.